kruncherteam/kruncher-client/README.md

 Kruncher Client is a Python library for interacting with [Kruncher](https://kruncher.ai) data, allowing users to seamlessly access and analyze structured information.

 Kruncher is a cutting-edge Data & AI platform designed to streamline investment processes for venture capitalists, incubators, and business angels.
 It transforms complex data into actionable insights, enhancing decision-making.

+Register to [kruncher.ai](https://kruncher.ai) and create new project and analysis of documents and company!
 Contact us at [info@kruncher.ai](mailto:info@kruncher.ai) to explore how Kruncher can elevate your investment strategy.

 ---